54corbin/offer-hunter/docs/prd.md

 #### Enhancement Type

 *   [x] UI/UX Overhaul
+*   [x] New Feature Addition

 #### Enhancement Description

 The goal is to modernize the existing user interface to make it more visually appealing, intuitive, and user-friendly.
 This involves a significant redesign of the current UI components and layout.

+A new feature for managing multiple resumes will also be added, allowing users to store and select from various resume versions for their job applications.

 #### Impact Assessment